Giannina “Gina” Lynn

 In 2020 and 2021 I was a member of the Estate Administration Working Group, which was spearheaded by the Council for Court Excellence and the D.C.
 Access to Justice Commission.
 This group produced the report “Strengthening Probate Administration in the District of Columbia” which is available on the Council for Court Excellence’s website.

 I have served on the Board of Endowment of St. Marks Episcopal Church, the Board of Directors of CHAMPS (Capitol Hill Area Merchants and Professionals Association), and on the Board of Trustees of Two Rivers Public Charter School.

-I served for six years on the Steering Committee of the Estates, Trusts and Probate Section of the D.C.
+I also served for six years on the Steering Committee of the Estates, Trusts and Probate Section of the D.C.
 Bar, including two years as co-chair.
 Our section organizes monthly educational programs for lawyers in our field.
 I previously served as lead editor for the Wills and Estates and Intervention Proceedings chapters of the D.C.
 Practice Manual.
 I also testified in front of the D.C.
 Council in support of changes to D.C. laws relating to estate planning and estate and trust administration.
 I have presented on estate planning for community groups and professional organizations.
 Most recently, I was treasurer and am now secretary of the School Without Walls Home and School Association.

 I was selected as one of the top Estate and Probate Lawyers by Washingtonian magazine (December 2004 issue).

 - Trusts and estates

 - Maryland, 1990

 - Georgetown University, J.D., magna cum laude, 1990